KeithBurghardt/MultiplexExperiment/README.md

 # MultiplexExperiment
-- This is code to create and analyze data for the manuscript:
+This repository contains data and the code used to create and analyze data for the manuscript:

 "Exploration and Exploitation in Dynamic Cooperative Multiplex Networks"